PeakIndicators/Getting-Started-On-Azure-ML/Work-with-Data-in-Azure-ML-code.md

 ## Open Jupyter

-1. In Azure Machine Learning studio, view the **Compute** page for your workspace; and on the Compute Instances tab, start your compute instance if it is not already running.
+1. In Azure Machine Learning studio, view the **Compute** page for your workspace; On the Compute Instances tab, start your compute instance if it is not already running.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 Be sure to open Jupyter and not JupyterLab.

 ## Example on how to run experiments in a notebook
 Experiments in Azure Machine Learning need to be initiated from some sort of *control layer*; often a script or program.
 In this exercise, you’ll use a notebook to control experiments.

-1. In the Jupyter home page, browse to the Users/labs folder where you cloned the notebook repository, and open the **Work-with-Data.ipynb** notebook.
+1. In the Jupyter home page, browse to the Users/<username>/labs folder where you cloned the notebook repository, and open the **Work-with-Data.ipynb** notebook.

 2. Then read the notes in the notebook, running each code cell in turn.